 Latest News – COVID-19

 ILG is committed to helping local government leaders navigate the complexity of their important roles.
 As such, we want to ensure that local leaders and our business and community partners are equipped with the latest information and resources related to COVID-19 pandemic recovery efforts.

 This resource page is updated regularly.
-Please also be sure to follow ILG on Facebook and Twitter to stay up to date on the latest news related to the pandemic.
+Please also be sure to follow ILG on Facebook and Twitter to stay up to date on the latest news related to the pandemic recovery.
 In addition, we have compiled a number of useful links with COVID-19 information for cities, counties and special districts and included them below.

-California’s local governments are working closely with local and statewide public health officials and policymakers to continue to prevent the spread of the novel Coronavirus and keep those at particular risk from contracting the illness as the state reopens.
+California’s local governments are working closely with local and statewide public health officials and policymakers on COVID-19 recovery efforts while also continuing to prevent the spread of the virus and virus variants.

 Local leadership is always on display during times of crisis and we are heartened by the many examples of collaboration and good governance we have seen across the state throughout the pandemic.

 Local Government Resources